What is Ampleforth Governance Token (FORTH)?

 TLDR

-1. Governance backbone: FORTH holders vote on protocol upgrades or delegate votes.
+1. Governance Power: FORTH holders vote on protocol upgrades or delegate their votes within a Decentralized Autonomous Organization (DAO).

 Deep Dive